tgstation/tgstation/code/modules/atmospherics/Atmospherics.md

 _Snippet 4.2: gas mixture usage examples_

 Of particular note in this snippet are the two procs assert_gas() and garbage_collect().
 These procs are very important while interfacing with gas mixtures.
-If you are uncertain about whether a given mixture has a particular gas, you must use assert_gas() before any reads or writes from the gas. ~~If you fail to use assert_gas() then there will be runtime errors when you try to access the inner lists~~.
+If you are uncertain about whether a given mixture has a particular gas, you must use assert_gas() before any reads or writes from the gas.
 When you remove any number of moles from a given gas, be sure to call garbage_collect().
 This proc removes all gases which have mole counts less than or equal to 0.
 This is a memory and performance enhancement for list accesses achieved by reducing the size of the list, and also saves us from having to do sanity checks for negative moles whenever gas is removed.
 As a quick reference, here is a list of common procs/vars/list indices which the average coder may wish to use when interfacing with a gas mixture.

 ##### Gas Mixture Datum